PolinaCeco-Al/MeDAl-Corpus/README.md

 # MeDAl-Corpus
 Medical Dissertations Corpus in Albanian (MEDAl) for Medical NLP

-In this repository find the MeDAl corpus derived from parsing more than 300 dissertations in the medical domein in the Albanian language.
+In this repository find the MeDAl corpus derived from parsing more than 300 dissertations in the medical domain in the Albanian language.

 The word for the corpus creation is carried by Polina Çeço and Elira Hoxha at the University of Tirana in Albania and documented at the paper "MeDAl – The Creation of Medical Dissertations Corpus in Albanian for Medical NLP".